-- The Chargeable Demand Locational Capacity will be the average of the Supplier BM Unit's half-hourly metered gross demand during the Triad (and the £/kW tariff), and - The Chargeable Embedded Export Capacity will be the average of the Supplier BM Unit's half-hourly metered embedded export during the Triad (and the £/kW tariff), and - The Chargeable Energy Capacity will be the Supplier BM Unit's non half-hourly metered energy consumption over the period 16:00 hrs to 19:00 hrs inclusive every day over the Financial Year (and the p/kWh tariff).
+- The Chargeable Demand Locational Capacity will be the average of the Supplier BM Unit's half-hourly metered gross demand during the Triad (and the £/kW tariff). and - The Chargeable Embedded Export Capacity will be the average of the Supplier BM Unit's half-hourly metered embedded export during the Triad (and the £/kW tariff), and - The Chargeable Energy Capacity will be the Supplier BM Unit's non half-hourly metered energy consumption over the period 16:00 hrs to 19:00 hrs inclusive every day over the Financial Year (and the p/kWh tariff). - The Transmission Demand Residual charge for Final Demand Sites will be the sum of the number of sites per Charging Band as served by that Supplier BM Unit multiplied by the number of days the sites were served by that Supplier BM Unit and multiplied by the applicable Transmission Demand Residual Tariff £/site/day as determined in 14.15.141.
+Where a Connection Site has more than one Supplier BM Unit, the charges will be divided annually between the relevant Supplier BM Units in proportion to their annual Consumption, and

-&lt;sup>4 Hence the need for urgency as is this is an imminent issue.
+4 Hence the need for urgency as is this is an imminent issue.

-&lt;sup>5 Defined in the CUSC as "any person or class of persons designated by the Authority as such, in relation to the Charging Methodologies".
+5 Defined in the CUSC as "any person or class of persons designated by the Authority as such, in relation to the Charging Methodologies".